-As so often happens, when one fashion change occurs, the rationale for another is created.
-The very full sleeves that were the rage created the need for alternative outerwear.
-It was difficult to force these large sleeves into coats and so cloaks were worn.
-Short capes with longer front ends called pelerines become quite popular as did chemisettes (under-bodices of net or lace) for low-necked gowns.
-The focus was clearly on femininity.
+As often happens, when one fashion change occurs, the need for another is created.
+The very full sleeves that were in vogue demanded alternative outerwear.
+It was difficult to force these large sleeves into coats, so cloaks were worn.
+Short capes with longer front ends, called pelerines, become quite popular, as did chemisettes (under-bodices of net or lace) for low-necked gowns.
+The focus was on femininity.
 Aprons were popular accessories.